-We generate substantially all of our revenue from contractual arrangements with our businesses, colleges and universities, and non-profit organizations to provide a comprehensive platform of integrated technology and technology enabled services related to product offerings.
-During the year-end June 30, 2021 and 2020, we recognized revenue from contracts with customers of \$674,580 and \$59,749, respectively, of which \$163,655 and \$0, respectively, related to services transferred at a point in time and the remainder related to services provided over time.
+We generate substantially all of our revenue from contractual arrangements with businesses, colleges and universities to provide a comprehensive platform of integrated technology and technology enabled services related to product offerings.
+During the year-end June 30, 2022 and 2021, we recognized revenue from contracts with customers of \$697,001 and \$674,580, respectively, of which \$26,900 and \$163,655, respectively, related to services transferred at a point in time and the remainder related to services provided over time.